Celebrating God's Grace & Goodness

-By God’s provision to His people, in November 2002, the land debt was paid off and a note-burning ceremony was held on the property on Sunday, December 1, 2002.
-Plans for a new building were approved and accepted.
+In November of 2002, by God’s provision to His people, the ten-year land debt was paid off.
+A note-burning ceremony was held on the property on Sunday, December 1, 2002.
+Plans for a new building were approved.

 In March of 2003, the church celebrated its fifth anniversary with a ground-breaking ceremony for the construction of the new building.
 The first worship service in the new building was held on December 7, 2003.

 In the spring of 2004, an additional parking lot was added, and on October 3, 2004, the church launched a capital campaign to raise funds for a new educational/fellowship building.
 In November, the church purchased an additional 8.631 acres from Ms. Fatheree in anticipation of future growth.
 In May of 2006, Faith Temple Baptist Church in Terrell gave the church a 30’ x 60’ building which is now our Fellowship Hall.

 Believers’ Baptist left mission-status in June of 2005 and became a fully constituted church on February 18, 2007.
 On July 31, 2016, the church broke ground for a new 6,000 square foot educational building to provide more space for youth and children’s ministries.
 On January 15, 2017, the church called Jerod Haygood as its first full-time Minister to Students and Families.
 The Open House for the new building was on August 27, 2017.

 Believers’ Baptist Church is an elder-led, deacon-served congregation, and we are members of both the Southern Baptists of Texas Convention and the Southern Baptist Convention.